A microscopic theory of Anderson localization of electrons in random lattices: Introduction

-The way to a microscopic theory of Anderson localization is to use the original model of a Fermi gas in a random lattice and attempt to solve it in a controlled manner.
-It is provided by the diagrammatic expansion of the random potential in the averaged one-particle and two-particle resolvents.
+The path to a microscopic theory of Anderson localization is to use the original model of a Fermi gas on a random lattice and solve it in a controlled manner.
+This is achieved by diagrammatically expanding the random potential in the averaged one- and two-particle resolvents.
 The well-established local mean-field theory for the electronic properties of random alloys, the coherent-potential approximation (CPA) \cite{Velicky:1968aa, Elliot:1974aa}, does not lead to Anderson localization.
-A controlled way to go beyond the local approximation is to use the limit where the spatial dimension tends to infinity.
+A controlled way to go beyond the local approximation is to take the limit where the spatial dimension tends to infinity.
 The first fully self-consistent perturbation theory for single-electron properties, exact in infinite spatial dimensions, was shown to be equivalent to CPA \cite{Vlaming:1992aa,Janis:1992ab}.
 It misses vertex corrections to the Drude conductivity and is unfit to describe Anderson localization \cite{Velicky:1969aa,Khurana:1990aa}.
-Vertex corrections diminishing the electric conductivity are caused by backscattering and non-local correlations missed by the CPA \cite{Janis:2001aa, Janis:2003aa}.
+Vertex corrections that diminish the electric conductivity are caused by backscattering and non-local correlations missed by the CPA \cite{Janis:2001aa, Janis:2003aa}.